SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

   </div>
  </div>

-### Graduate Research Assistant at University of Southern California, Los Angeles [October 2022-Present]
+### Senior Graduate Research Assistant at University of Southern California, Los Angeles [October 2022-Present]
 * Worked at the Signal Analysis and Interpretation Laboratory (SAIL under the SIPI- Signal and Image Processing Institute) to annotate audio files.
 * These annotations will be used to train a Machine Learning model to identify, classify, and filter out the noise in recorded conversations.
 * This project was funded by **Apple**.